Soccer-Reuters team of the tournament

 Messi scored his first World Cup goal in eight years in the opening win over Bosnia and went on to get three more in the group stage, including a brilliant left-foot shot to beat Iran.

-He has not found the net in their three knockout games - other than a penalty in the shootout win over the Netherlands - as opponents have swarmed all over him.
+He did not find the net in their four knockout games - other than a penalty in the shootout win over the Netherlands - as opponents have swarmed all over him.
 However, Messi has still looked dangerous and has delivered some sublime passes.

-The stage is set for him to secure his status as the world's best player by producing one more top drawer performance in the most important match of his life against Germany in Sunday's final.
-(Editing by Ken Ferris)
+Subdued in the final defeat by Germany, Messi looked disconsolate as he collected the player of the tournament award rather than the World Cup winner's medal he craved.
+(Editing by Ken Ferris and Ed Osmond)